G-S9N6DX06CF

 Let's look at a few answers to the many questions about these African animals.

-what color is a zebra?
+what color is a zebra?What color is a zebra?

-So let's start with the most frequently asked question about zebras:
+So, let's start with the most frequently asked question about zebras:

 So why do zebras have stripes?